-- 105. Plaintiff ALCE realleges and incorporates herein by reference the allegations contained in all preceding paragraphs, and further alleges as follows: - 106.
-Plaintiff ALCE brings this claim individually and on behalf of the other members of the New York Class for an injunction for violations of New York's Deceptive Acts or Practices Law, General Business Law ("NY GBL") § 349. - 107.
-NY GBL § 349 provides that "deceptive acts or practices in the conduct of any business, trade or commerce or in the furnishing of any service in this state are . . . unlawful."
-The practices employed by Defendant, whereby Defendant advertised, promoted, marketed and sold its Products in packaging resulting in non-functional slack-fill are unfair, deceptive and misleading and are in violation of the NY GBL § 349. - 108.
-Moreover, New York State law broadly prohibits misbranding of foods just as federal law prohibits it.
-New York prohibits Defendant's misleading packaging in language identical to that found in regulations promulgated pursuant to the FDCA § 403 (21 U.S.C.
-343(d)); under New York Agm.
+- 91. Plaintiff ALCE realleges and incorporates herein by reference the allegations contained in all preceding paragraphs, and further alleges as follows: - 92.
+Plaintiff ALCE brings this claim individually and on behalf of the other members of the New York Class for an injunction for violations of New York's Deceptive Acts or Practices Law, General Business Law ("NY GBL") § 349. - 93.
+NY GBL § 349 provides that "deceptive acts or practices in the conduct of any business, trade or commerce or in the furnishing of any service in this state are . . . unlawful." - 94.
+Under the New York Gen. Bus.
+Code § 349, it is not necessary to prove justifiable reliance. ("To the extent that the Appellate Division order imposed a reliance requirement on General Business Law [§] 349 . . . claims, it was error.
+Justifiable reliance by the plaintiff is not an element of the statutory claim."
+Koch v.
+Acker, Merrall & Condit Co., 18 N.Y.3d 940, 941 (N.Y.
+App.
+Div.
+2012) (internal citations omitted)).

+- 95. The practices employed by Defendant, whereby Defendant advertised, promoted, marketed and sold its Products in packaging resulting in non-functional slack-fill are unfair, deceptive and misleading and are in violation of the NY GBL § 349.
+Moreover, New York State law broadly prohibits the misbranding of foods in language identical to that found in regulations promulgated pursuant to the FDCA § 403 (21 U.S.C.
+343(d)).
+Under New York Agm.
 Law § 201, "[f]ood shall be deemed to be misbranded ...
-If its container is so made, formed, colored or filled as to be misleading." - 109.
-The foregoing deceptive acts and practices were directed at consumers. - 110.
-Defendant should be enjoined from packaging its Products with non-functional slack-fill as described above pursuant to NY GBL § 349, which prohibits Defendant's conduct.
-Defendant's conduct also New York Agm.
-Law § 201, and the FDCA, 21 U.S.C. § 343(d).

-- 111. Plaintiff ALCE is at risk of several types of future injury, each of which justifies the imposition of an injunction.
-First, Defendant has misleadingly manufactured many different sizes of Products with non-functional slack-fill, and so Plaintiff ALCE may be deceived into purchasing a slack-filled Wise® Product again (whether the exact same size and flavor as before or not), causing the same type of economic injury as enumerated in the complaint.
-Plaintiff ALCE is willing to purchase all of Defendant's products in their current formulation, and so is in imminent risk of being deceived into purchasing a Product with misleading packaging and consequently less chips than he had bargained for. - 112.
-Second, Plaintiff ALCE is no longer able to rely on Defendant's representations, regardless of whether the representations are true or false.
-Plaintiff ALCE knows that the Products have been packaged with grossly excessive slack fill, whereas in contrast Wise's® 9.25 oz.
-Original Dipsy Doodles have been packaged with minimal slack-fill, so she cannot rely on defendant's representations absent an injunction. - 113.
-Third, Plaintiff ALCE may in the future hesitate to purchase Defendant's products, even if it ceases its unlawful labeling practices and begins packaging its Products without slackfill.
-If the Products are no longer sold with non-functional slack-fill, then Plaintiff ALCE could then not take advantage of those products because she has been misled into believing that the products have non-functional slack-fill:
+If its container is so made, formed, colored or filled as to be misleading." - 96.
+The foregoing deceptive acts and practices were directed at consumers. - 97.
+Defendant should be enjoined from packaging its Products with non-functional slack-fill as described above pursuant to NY GBL § 349, New York Agm.
+Law § 201, and the FDCA, 21 U.S.C. § 343(d). - 98.
+Plaintiff ALCE is at risk of several types of future injury, each of which justifies the imposition of an injunction.
+First, Defendant has misleadingly manufactured many different sizes of Products with non-functional slack-fill, and so Plaintiff ALCE may be deceived into purchasing a slack-filled Wise® Product again (whether the exact same size and flavor as before or not), causing the same type of economic injury as enumerated in the complaint. - 99.
+Second, Plaintiff ALCE is no longer being able to rely on defendants' representations, regardless of whether the representations are true or false.
+Plaintiff ALCE knows that the Products have been packaged with grossly excessive slack fill, and that Wise's® 9.25 oz.
+Original Dipsy Doodles have been packaged with minimal slack fill, so she cannot rely on defendant's representations absent an injunction. - 100.
+Third, Plaintiff ALCE will hesitate to purchase Defendant's products even if it ceases its unlawful labeling practices and begins packaging its Products without slack-fill.
+If the

+Products are no longer sold with non-functional slack-fill, then Plaintiff ALCE could not take advantage of those products because she has been misled into believing that the products have non-functional slack-fill: